garvitkumar854/Scripting-With-JavaScript/Introduction to JavaScript/main.md

 🤔 How is ECMAScript Related to JavaScript?
 JavaScript is an implementation of ECMAScript.
 Other languages like JScript and ActionScript are also based on ECMAScript.
-<br>🧩 What Does ECMAScript Define?
+<br>🧩 What Does ECMAScript Define? <br>
-<br>ECMAScript outlines things like: - Syntax: How code should be written (e.g., keywords, structure).
+ECMAScript outlines things like:
+- Syntax: How code should be written (e.g., keywords, structure).
 - Types: How different data types work (e.g., strings, numbers).
 - Functions & Objects: How functions and objects should behave.
 - Execution: The rules for how code should be run.